ConX/dirorg/README.md

 This script organizes the files of a directory by grouping them based on their extension.
-It can also group directories by identifing which extension they mostly contain.
+It can also group directories by identifying which extension they mostly contain.

 Help